 The scan profile does not apply automatically in the policy after clicking the Set Scan button.
 The configured scheduler needs to be confirmed by updating the policy.
 If the Update GP button is not clicked, the defined scan profile will be lost if the current page is left before updating the policy.
 Multiple scan profiles can be created inside a Group Policy.
 However, the scan type is exclusive.
 This means that it is not possible to create multiple profiles with the same scan type.
 For example, there cannot be 2 scan profiles to perform full scans in the same Group Policy.

 This feature allows you to add exclusions that Next-Gen Antivirus & MDM will ignore after scanning.
 The Exclusion List comes with different Priorities and enables you to exclude file names, file paths, directories, or patterns (wildcards).

 Medium (former Real-Time Exclusions) - excludes the object directly from the real-time driver and it pre-scans it.
 Only use this when the low priority doesn't work.
-It is recommended to use this priority for applications, external drives to avoid having their files/folders blocked instantly by the Antivirus scanning if they are used regularly and for longer periods of time.
+It is recommended to use this priority for applications, and external drives to avoid having their files/folders blocked instantly by the Antivirus scanning if they are used regularly and for longer periods of time.

 High - excludes the object without performing any scan.
-This priority allows up to 5 High priority exclusions.
+This priority type allows up to 5 High priority exclusions.
 A toaster warning is displayed if a user tries to add more than five High priority exclusions.